 It’s no secret that finding dedicated and qualified workers for the landscape industry is no easy task.

 Sometimes you are able to find workers well worth their salt, but they are only around temporarily.
-When the summer months come to a close and seasonal workers begin talking about leaving, what can you as a business owner do to try and keep the available ones on long term?
+When the summer months come to a close and seasonal workers begin talking about leaving, what can you as a business owner do to try and keep the available ones for the long term?

 We’ve compiled a few suggestions that can hopefully help sweeten the pot for these temporary workers and potentially get them interested in staying on for good.

 Clearly explain the job expectations

 Before workers are ever hired, they should be told exactly what they are in for.
 When a person comes in to inquire or interview for a job, be upfront and honest with them.

 Give them a rundown of what a typical workday consists of, and the struggles they may face when dealing with customers and the public, and don’t shy away from talking about wages.
 When employers are honest and forthcoming about the benefits as well as the issues employees will encounter, it helps establish an environment of trust.